 After you visited Tirane, head down to the highway and start driving southwards!
 Your first stop should probably be Durres.
 Because we took our time in Tirane we arrived around 7 pm in Durres but at nightfall, the city is still worth visiting.
 We walked on the dike and enjoyed a late-night restaurant, it just couldn’t be better.

-In Durres you can go visit the amphitheater and the Durres castle.
-Both great architectural buildings that date way back till the 400s.
-I would also recommend the dike which is really nice to go take a drink with a view on the beach.
+In Durres, you can go visit the amphitheater and the Durres castle.
+Both are great architectural buildings that date way back till the 400s.
+I wouldto also recommend the dike which is really nice to go take a drink with a view on the beach.

 For accommodation, I can’t really give you some tips because I always travel with my tent in my backpack.
 We walk towards a very nice spot, set up our tent, and enjoy nature.
 It’s simple and it’s free.
 A way a living that suits me really well and where I can feel totally at ease.